Plumbing and drains insurance cover

 If you aren’t happy with the level of cover provided by standard buildings insurance, there is additional cover you can bolt on to your policy for an additional fee.
 These include:

-- Extended accidental damage.
+• Extended accidental damage.
 This provides more comprehensive cover for damage caused by an unforeseen or unintentional event.
 For example, drilling through a water pipe or a tree root intrusion that blocks a drain.
-Always check for policy exclusions, as if you’re trying to repair the problem yourself and something goes wrong, any resulting claim is likely to be rejected.
+Always check for policy exclusions, because if you’re trying to repair the problem yourself and something goes wrong any resulting claim is likely to be rejected.
 You should always hire a reputable, qualified tradesperson.

-Given the cover you may already have from existing policies, do you really need plumbing and drains insurance too?
+Given the cover you may already have from existing policies, is plumbing and drainage cover worth the extra cost?

 It always pays to shop around and compare prices.
-Ultimately, it’s cost, your specific requirements and peace of mind that will help you work out whether it’s a sensible investment.
+Ultimately, the cost and your specific requirements will help you work out whether it’s a sensible investment.

 How much does plumbing and drainage cover cost?

 Adding plumbing and drainage insurance to your existing home insurance policy is normally cheaper than taking out standalone cover.
-Contact your home insurance provider to see if this possible and how much it’s likely to cost.
+Contact your home insurance provider to see if this is possible to find the best plumbing and drainage cover quote for you.

-Typically, the cost of fixing a leaky pipe is likely to be between £160 and £310, depending on the extent of the damage and how easy it is to access.
+On average, the cost of fixing a leaky pipe can range from £150 to £330, depending on the extent of the damage and how easy it is to access.

 Where can you compare plumbing and drains cover?